Build a high-performing organization by empowering team leaders.

 It’s no surprise - on Friday Feedback, employees have the ability to collect their thoughts and compose a clear message vs. being put on the spot in a weekly meeting or one on one.

 For every survey, employees are given the opportunity to say thank you to their peers.
-In our research, 45% of people who answer questions on Friday Feedback also send recognition to peers every response period.
+Employees who answer questions on Friday Feedback also send recognition to peers every response period.
 This strengthens team bonds and also allows managers to see who true top-performers are.
 Less gut instinct, more feedback from your team.

 Over time, feedback and kudos roll up for each employee in their own profile.
 This allows management to see the current state of each member of their team.
-Each employee is different - it’s time you understand and treat them that way.
+Each employee is different - it’s important to understand what makes each person tick.

 Responses also roll up for each team, giving managers insights into how the team is trending over time.
 Instead of guessing how they are doing compared to the past, managers can see exactly how it stacks up.
 Stop guessing, start measuring instead.